shanthanu9/AI-Pet-Name-Generator/README.md

 ## Getting started

-Rename `.env.example` file to `.env` and enter the OPENAI API KEY in the file.
+Rename `.env.example` file to `.env` and enter your OPENAI API KEY in the file.